WalletWasabi/WalletWasabi/README.md

 ### How Hidden Wallet tackles fungibility and portability?

 The main goal of HiddenWallet is to create the most convenient privacy oriented wallet out there.
-In order to reach it I have set up the following principles:

-#### Simplicity, Clarity, Usability/ Coolness
+#### Usability

 Most of today's Bitcoin wallets suck from an end user perspective.
 This software's target customer is my grandma.
 Therefore every GUI design decision shall be made by keeping that in mind.
-Exception can only be made if the modification is cool, extremely funny or causes a programmer boner.
+Exception can only be made if the modification is really cool, extremely funny or causes a programmer boner.

 #### Privacy